digitv/yii2bootstrap4/README.md

 Those are ported and partially changed `yiisoft/yii2-bootstrap` widgets to use with Bootstrap v4.

-Used `twbs/bootstrap` package with Bootstrap v4 CSS/JS.
+It is using `twbs/bootstrap` package with Bootstrap v4 CSS/JS.

+Use it similarly as `yiisoft/yii2-bootstrap` package.

 |yiisoft/yii2-bootstrap         |digitv/yii2bootstrap4              |
 |-------------------------------|-----------------------------------|